West Lincoln Council Chambers

 Agendas/Minutes Recordings Livestream Delegations

-Please note: Council & Committee minutes prior to May 25, 2020 can be found in the Council agenda following the meeting you are searching for.
-If you require further assistance, please contact the Clerk’s Department.
+Please note: Council & Committee minutes prior to May 25, 2020, can be found in the Council agenda following the meeting you are searching for.
+If you require further assistance, please contact the Legal and Legislative Services department.

 Standing Committees